yiuc/starbot/guide/GUIDE.md

 ### :heroku_icon: Configuring the bot on Heroku

-The HipHub bot won't attempt to connect to Slack's RTM API without a token, so once more, let's use the Heroku Toolbelt to set a `SLACK_TOKEN` config var.
+The Starbot bot won't attempt to connect to Slack's RTM API without a token, so once more, let's use the Heroku Toolbelt to set a `SLACK_TOKEN` config var.

 ```shell
 $ heroku config:set SLACK_TOKEN=xoxb-253973540645-lAJG4hL34343f3pk52BE6JO